Clinical Rehabilitation Counseling M.S.

 - Reimbursement for the Certified Rehabilitation Counselor preparation course and examination application fees, while you're still in the masters program

-The purpose of the RSA Scholars program is to increase the supply of qualified vocational rehabilitation counselors to serve the rehabilitation needs of individuals with disabilities assisted through:
+The purpose of the RSA Scholars program is to increase the supply of qualified vocational rehabilitation counselors to serve the rehabilitation needs of individuals with mental illness:

 - Vocational rehabilitation (VR) and agencies that contract with VR

-Georgia State University works closely with the Georgia Vocational Rehabilitation Agency to recruit, train, and employ RSA Scholars throughout the State of Georgia and other states.
-There is a growing need for professionals in the public rehabilitation program, and the Georgia Vocational Rehabilitation Agency anticipates the need to hire over 32 CRCs over the next 3 – 5 years.
+Learn more about the RSA Scholarship Georgia State University works closely with the Georgia Vocational Rehabilitation Agency to recruit, train, and employ RSA Scholars throughout the State of Georgia and other states.
+There is a growing need for professionals in the public rehabilitation program with expertise in the area of mental illness, and the Georgia Vocational Rehabilitation Agency anticipates the need to hire many new counselors over the next 3 - 5 years.
 Surrounding states also report a strong need for Rehabilitation Counselors.

 A candidate for an RSA scholarship must: